LieutenantShwa/io_plg_p4g/README.md

 # PLG Import-Export Addon for Blender

-A Blender Import-Export addon for the PLG format mesh collections found in some Atlus games.
+A Blender Import-Export addon for the PLG format mesh collections found in Persona 4 Golden

 ![x](img/import.png)